gperdrizet/OpenSearch/notes/01-setup_notes.md

         print(item)
 ```

-No joy - ijson complains about garbage in the file.
+No joy - JSON complains about garbage in the file.
 Think we have two options here:

 1. Get the dump in XML or SQL and process it ourselves - this will give the most control but will also probably be a pain in the butt.
-There are a large number of files/formats avalible and figuring out what to download and how to use it would take some effort.
+There are many files/formats available and figuring out what to download and how to use it would take some effort.
 2. Learn how to properly use the CirrusSearch dump

-After some quick reading, option one seems tractable - we would have to write and xml parser and probably parallelize it - similarly to how we build the PubSum SQL database.
+After some quick reading, option one seems tractable - we would have to write and XML parser and probably parallelize it - similarly to how we build the PubSum SQL database.
 There is more writing on this than the CirrusSearch dumps.
 See the following:

 1. <https://jamesthorne.com/blog/processing-wikipedia-in-a-couple-of-hours>
 2. <https://dev.to/tobiasjc/understanding-the-wikipedia-dump-11f1>